Force over Distance: Chapter 22

 The man was put together.
 Body and mind, a spectacular fit.
 This was the echo, maybe, of the math professor Young had never known.
 Alive.
 Charming.
 The brightest thing in a room full of light.

-“Um, where are we right now?”
+“Where are we right now?”
 Young asked, adrift.

 “You made this?”
 Young got his feet under him and stood.

-“Because,” the scientist said, “the unaltered human mind can’t interpret direct input from Destiny, which, unfortunately for us all, has annexed my attention and most of my consciousness.
+“Because,” the man said, “the unaltered human mind can’t interpret direct input from Destiny, which, unfortunately for us all, has annexed my attention and most of my consciousness.
 This allows me to shield you.
 Effectively, I’ve buried everything you can’t tolerate beneath a perceptual overlay.”

 Young raised his eyebrows.
 “So what the hell is this supposed to be?”
 He gestured at their surroundings.
-“A shuttle with improved lighting?
+“A shuttle with better lighting?
 You can build any interface you want?
 And you choose the shuttle?”

 “An’ what’s wrong with the shuttle?”

 “Next time, I’ll consider making brunch.
 Right now?
 I’m extremely busy.”
-Rush smirked at him.

-“I’m sure you are.”
+“I’m sure.”
 Young’s tone turned sober.
 “What’s going on?”

 “The most concerning thing our uninvited guests have done thus far is rig the communications array to broadcast a strong, short-range signal designed to alert neighboring ships to our presence.
-I’m suppressing it, but there was a brief window when it was broadcasting live.”
+I’m suppressing it, but there was a brief window when it was live.”

 “Good,” Young said.
 “What else?”